Shicheng-Guo/BIS180L_web/assignments/Assignment_1_SA_template.md

 Paste the URL for the shared github repository that you created with your lab partners here.
 Use proper markdown formatting:

+Paste the saved output of the `git log` command here (format as a code block)

 ## Sequence Alignment